How History-Rich Companies Keep Growing

 What have changed are the tools and technologies that propelled the shift toward customer-driven demand and solutions.
 Companies that have remained nimble, innovative and adaptable have both led and fed this new business climate.

-Content Marketing Transforms the Customer Relationship
+Actionable Content Marketing Transforms the Customer Relationship

 How are successful companies changing the way they attract and nurture lasting engagement with their customers?

-Baked into their strategy is the patient practice of audience listening.
+Baked into their strategy is the patient practice of customer listening.
 By observing what customers are searching for and their seemingly disconnected actions, smart companies are learning what their customers want long before they are ready to buy.

 What If You Have "Already Tried" Content Marketing?

-All companies are present on some level in the digital marketing space.
+All companies are present on some level in the digital communication space.
 Think website, Facebook page, LinkedIn profiles, YouTube channel, blog, Twitter, Instagram, you know where you are.
 Regardless of the channels, what separates the successful digitally-present companies from the rest is a focused, carefully executed company-wide content strategy.

-Why Is Adopting a Content Strategy Important?
+Why Is Adopting an Actionable Content Strategy Important?

 Resisting new trends like dedicated content marketing won't make them any less relevant.